Best Hotels in Cascais — Where to Stay

 Budget

-Cascais hostel options are limited.
-The cheapest reliable option is an Airbnb room in the residential streets back from the seafront, or staying in nearby Estoril where hotel prices are 20–30% lower.
+The cheapest reliable alternative is an Airbnb room in the residential streets back from the seafront, or staying in nearby Estoril where hotel prices are 20–30% lower for comparable quality.
+The Estoril train station is one stop from Cascais (3 minutes).

 Booking Notes

-The train from Lisbon runs until around midnight (Cascais line from Cais do Sodré station) — staying in Lisbon and visiting Cascais for a day is viable without needing a car.
+The train from Lisbon runs until around midnight on the Cascais line from Cais do Sodré station (approximately €2.50 one way, 40 minutes, trains every 20 minutes as of 2026).
+Staying in Cascais and visiting Lisbon for a day — or the reverse — is entirely viable without a car.

 Frequently Asked Questions